abridged/collabland-dev/docs/upstream-integrations/new-platform-extension/reddit-integration-overview.md

 - The callback will authenticate for us and allow us to store a users access token so we can further interact with them.

-## Set and verify community config
+## Set and Verify Community Config

 - Next we need to setup a couple more endpoints that interact with the Community config repository in order to allow a moderator to store their bot credentials.
 We will need to verify their credentials and then a spot to store their credentials.